thegoodideaco/par-coords/src/projects/grouping-with-d3-comparison/readme.md

 ### New Way

-Fortunately, we can pass an InternMap as the root source to the hierarchy function, and it will generate a hierarchy just the same.
+Instead, we can pass an `d3.group` directly as the root source to the hierarchy function, and it will generate a hierarchy just the same.

+The only difference is the data values will be Maps instead of Objects

 ```js
 d3.hierarchy(